 It can be overt like the killing of Elijah Doughty or Ms Dhu.
 It is the recent experience of journalist Amy Mcquire in Kalgoorlie, one year on from Elijah's death, when a white cab driver told her that she would shoot the next Aboriginal kid who broke into her house.
 It is Pauline Hanson wearing a burqa into parliament to demonstrate how scary Muslims are.
 It is Peter Dutton attempting to legislate university English standards to be a citizen of this country.
 It is the prison camps in black and brown countries we imprison brown asylum seekers.
 It is Twiggy Forrest spouting paternalism because apparently we are such wretched souls we cant look after ourselves.
 It is the black people indoctrinated to do his work.
 It can also be subtle.
 In can be walking through your local Coles and looking at all the magazines which only feature white faces.
 It is going to school and only learning about white heroes from white people.
 It is seeing a push for a white man to be commemorated with a statue at the same time “vandalism” of white people who led massacres will be imprisoned for seven years.
 It is watching morning television shows – Sunrise, Today Show and whatever else they are called, and seeing only white faces.
 The same white people who get to decide if something is racist or not.
 It is listening to the radio and only hearing white people.
 It is popular youth radios interviewing neo-Nazis to get their perspective on things.

 I have been thinking about the age 15 lately.
-I read a letter James Baldwin wrote to his 15 year old black nephew about the state of the world.
+I read a letter James Baldwin wrote to his 15-year-old black nephew about the state of the world.
 15 is an age that Eijah was robbed of.
-I am currently reading Between the World and Me by another brilliant writer Ta-Nehisi Coates which is composed as a letter to his then 15 year old son.
+I am currently reading Between the World and Me (2015) by another brilliant writer Ta-Nehisi Coates which is composed as a letter to his then 15-year-old son.
 I have stumbled across a line that I think I will end on – the people who must believe they are white can never be your measuring stick.

-Nayuka Gorrie is a Gunai/Kurnai, Gunditjmara, Wiradjuri and Yorta Yorta woman.
-Her writing spans online satire, television comedy and political commentary.
-She was a contributor to ABC and SBS Comedy, is a contributor to NITV and Junkee and has appeared in Pedestrian TV, Vice and The Saturday Paper.
-She is passionate about self-determination and culture.
+Nayuka Gorrie is a Gunai/Kurnai, Gunditjmara, Wiradjuri and Yorta Yorta person.
+Their writing spans online satire, television comedy and political commentary.
+They have contributed to ABC and SBS Comedy, are a contributor to NITV and Junkee, and their writing has appeared in Pedestrian TV, Vice and The Saturday Paper.
+They are passionate about self-determination and culture.